RICHARD J ROGERS

 Alexandre is a legal adviser specialising in international criminal law and human rights.
 He has a worldwide practice and professional knowledge of English, French and Russian.

 Alexandre holds an LLB with European Legal Studies from King’s College London and the University of Strasbourg, and an LLM in Public International Law from the London School of Economics.
 He has been called to the Bar of England and Wales.

 Alexandre provides legal advice and assistance to individuals, non-governmental organisations and public authorities on human rights and international criminal law.
 He specialises in evidential analysis in large complex cases, legal drafting and strategic litigation.
-Examples of his work in this area include representing a defendant in Cambodia’s first war crimes trial, assisting litigants to bring a case against Russia at the European Court of Human Rights and filing complaints to the International Criminal Court on behalf of Cambodian victims of land grabbing and Ukrainian victims of political persecution.
+Examples of his work in this area include representing defendants at the Khmer Rouge Tribunal in Cambodia, investigating and bringing cases to the International Criminal Court and assisting victims to file cases before the European Court of Human Rights.
+He also advises organisations, individuals and businesses on sanctions and domestic prosecutions under the principle of universal jurisdiction.

 Alexandre also participates in rule of law and capacity building projects as a justice sector reforms adviser, international observer and training expert.
 In this capacity, he has helped to establish the first Rule of Law Centre in Myanmar, conducted a 9-month trial monitoring mission in Georgia, recommended criminal law reform in Viet Nam as well as training CSO and justice sector professionals in Croatia, Cambodia and Ukraine.
 He has authored or contributed to a number of training and advocacy tools on topics such as violence against women, wartime sexual violence and human rights investigations.
 Alexandre has also lectured law at the Royal University of Law and Economics in Cambodia and served as Adjunct Professor in International Criminal Law at the University of Washington and Lee in the USA.